10 Family Ski Resorts in or near Connecticut

 1. Mohawk Mountain Ski Area - Cornwall

 This skiing destination features a spacious lodge, great snow (real and homemade), well-marked trails, new lifts, challenging trails for adults, and an on-mountain restaurant.
 The Snowsports Discovery Center offers a wide variety of lessons for children at all levels of the sport.
 Goggles the Yeti is expected to make occasional appearances this season (though skiers will see him less than in previous years).

 Goggles the Yeti—the coolest mountain mascot around—makes skiing extra fun for children.

 2. Ski Sundown - New Hartford

 Choose from 16 trails, 15 of which feature night lighting.
 Half of the trails here are labeled "easy", making it a great place to introduce children to snow.
 The terrain park is a favorite for snowboarders.
 The Brookside Lodge features Sunnyside Kitchen - a great place for lunch or breakfast.
-More delicious food options also served at The Back Kitchen, Sundown BBQ, and Last Chair Tavern.
+More delicious food options are also served at The Back Kitchen, Sunnyside Kitchen, and Last Chair Tavern.